Cooling process of substellar objects in scalar-tensor gravity: Discussion and conclusions

 \section{Discussion and conclusions}

-In the following work, we have focused on the cooling processes of brown dwarf stars and Jupiter-like planets in the framework of Horndeski and beyond theories of gravity.
+In this work, we have focused on the cooling processes of brown dwarf stars and Jupiter-like planets in the framework of {DHOST} theories of gravity.
 Those theories modify the hydrostatic equilibrium equation which is used to obtain the equations ruling cooling models.
 Because of that fact, we had expected some differences with respect to the results which are based on Newtonian gravity.

 In the case of brown dwarfs, we have used a realistic analytical equation of state describing the complex interior of those objects: the main issue is related to taking into account the phase transition between the molecular hydrogen in the photosphere and the ionized one, which is present in the brown dwarfs' interior, according to the current models \cite{aud,chab}.
 Moreover, the considered EoS suits well when a mixture of degenerate Fermi gas with hydrogen's and helium's ions must be considered which is the case of the brown dwarfs' interiors.
-This allowed us not only to derived the master equations describing the inner structure of those objects, but also to find the photospheric quantities which are crucial for modelling cooling processes, \eqref{fotpres}, \eqref{tefflum}, and \eqref{lum}, being dependent on the varying electron degeneracy \eqref{deg_ev}.
+This allowed us not only to derive the master equations describing the inner structure of those objects, but also to find the photospheric quantities which are crucial for modelling cooling processes, \eqref{fotpres}, \eqref{tefflum}, and \eqref{lum}, being dependent on the varying electron degeneracy \eqref{deg_ev}.

-The solutions of the equations governing the cooling process in brown dwarfs are given by the figures \ref{psi} and \ref{tlum}.
-For the given values of the parameter $\Upsilon$ we see that for an older object one deals with the bigger differences with respect to Newtonian model.
+The solutions of the equations governing the cooling process in brown dwarfs are given by the figures \ref{deg1}, \ref{deg2}, and \ref{tlum}.
+For the given values of the parameter $\Upsilon$ we see that for an older object one deals with the bigger differences with respect to the Newtonian model.
 It is, as expected, more evident for the higher absolute values of the parameter.
-For example, for the $1$ Myr brown dwarf the difference is about $5\%$ while for the $10$ Gyr one it differs by $10-15\%$ for $\Upsilon=|0.6|$.
+For example, for the $1$ Myr brown dwarf, the difference is about $5\%$ while for the $10$ Gyr one it differs by $10-15\%$ for $\Upsilon=|0.6|$.
 In the case of the luminosity, the ratios are more significant: $20-40\%$ for old brown dwarfs, while for the young ones we deal with $10-15\%$.
-Similarly as in the case of the previous results in the field \cite{maria}, scalar-tensor theories could be constrained by the future data.
+Similarly, as in the case of the previous results in the field \cite{maria}, scalar-tensor theories could be constrained by future data.